 The NY LLC Transparency Act casts its net on “reporting companies” as delineated in the Corporate Transparency Act (CTA).
 This specifically envelopes LLCs and foreign LLCs that are either formed or registered to conduct business in the Empire State.
 Notably, there’s relief for some: If an LLC or foreign LLC doesn’t fall under the broad “reporting company” umbrella as per an exemption condition under the CTA, they’ll find sanctuary from the stringent mandates of the NY LLC Transparency Act.

 Under the NY LLC Transparency Act, the reporting entities are obligated to furnish details about their “beneficial owners.”
-This information will be made public:
+This information must be submitted:

 - Full legal name